The U-Pass is your Saskatoon Transit bus pass. To find out bus schedules, what busses to take and where the bus stops

 Student parking permits

-Students can apply for a parking spot on the PAWS Parking page, applications typically open in May.
+Students can apply for a parking spot in PAWS, and applications typically open in May.
 Students starting university in the Winter Term should contact Parking and Transportation Services to find out if there are parking spots still available.

 Students living in Voyageur Place, College Quarter, Graduate House and McEown Park residence buildings can apply and pay online through the room selection process in May, and passes can be picked up at the Office of Parking and Transportation Services.

 Pay-per-visit parking lots